Ketel Marte Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- Urias will take the mound to start for the Dodgers, his first of the season.
+- May will take the mound to start for the Dodgers, his first this season.

-- The 26-year-old left-hander last appeared Wednesday, Oct.
-12 against the San Diego Padres, when he started and went five innings.
+- In his last appearance on Thursday, Sept.
+22, the 25-year-old righty, started and went four innings against the Arizona Diamondbacks.

+- Over his six appearances last season he put together a 2-3 record, had a 4.80 ERA, and a 1.2 WHIP.

 © 2023 Data Skrive.
 All rights reserved.